Seven Figure Sum Awarded to Brain Injured Man

 I acted on behalf of a man in his early 20’s who sustained a serious brain injury when he was hit by a car.
 Before the accident he was looking forward to a career in engineering but any chance of that was taken away by the severity of the injuries.

-On a warm summer’s evening, as he was returning home from a snooker match, he was struck traffic lights.
+On a warm summer’s evening, as he was returning home from a snooker match, he was struck at the traffic lights.
 The pedestrian was visible for some considerable distance but the driver failed to anticipate my client’s actions as he crossed close to traffic signals.

 The impact caused the pedestrian to be thrown up onto the bonnet of the car, causing damage to the windscreen.
 Emergency services responded and my client was cared for in the local Accident & Emergency Hospital.
 He remained in an intensive ward for some weeks, before being transferred to a hospital with specialist rehabilitation services.
 Here he remained for many months, slowly responding to the multi-disciplined rehabilitation services.
 Eventually, he was discharged home, but still considerably short of a full recovery.